Beat Builder

 Step 1: Kick-Snare

 Choose your kick-snare anchor pattern.
-Browse 60+ genre presets — Rock, Funk, Jazz, Latin, Metal, Hip-Hop, Gospel, and more — or start from a blank canvas.
+Browse 35+ kick-snare presets across 9 genres — Rock, Funk, Jazz, Latin, Metal, Hip-Hop, Gospel, and more — or start from a blank canvas.
 Each preset shows a mini grid preview so you can hear it before committing.
 A selected pattern is highlighted and shows a checkmark.

 Step 2: Embellishments